-Background on Exxon Mobile
+Background on Exxon Mobil

 This was the largest divestiture ever required by the FTC and the 11-month review was one of the longest ever–understandable given the top two companies in the industry were merging.

-Exxon Mobile By the Numbers
+Exxon Mobil By the Numbers

-Reviewing Exxon Mobile with Simply Safe Dividends, we see that their dividend is considered to be quite safe.
+Reviewing Exxon Mobil with Simply Safe Dividends, we see that their dividend is considered to be quite safe.
 While they have had a high payout ratio over recent years, that is expected to decline.

 In addition, the company carries very little debt relative to the sector and maintains a healthy Net Debt to EBITDA of 1.02–which measures how many years of EBITDA would be required to pay off all debt.